Tipsy-12/Book-_Summarization-_using_Clustered-_Chunk-embeddings/README.md

-#  📚 Clustering-Based Summarization of Long Books (LangChain + Gemini)
+#  📚 Clustering-Based Summarization of Long Books

 This Colab notebook performs extractive + abstractive summarization of long books or PDFs by clustering semantically similar passages and summarizing the most representative ones using Google Gemini.